 The first U.S. Customs and Border Protection (CBP) officer you meet will verify your identity, then direct you to a designated secondary inspection area for new immigrants.
 This inspection normally takes place at the first U.S. airport at which you land, even if your ultimate destination is somewhere else.
 Or, depending upon where you are coming from, you might instead go through "pre-flight-inspection," in which a U.S. immigration officer inspects you at the airport you depart from.

-If all goes well, your passport will be stamped to show your status as a lawful permanent resident (or lawful conditional resident if you're immigrating based on a marriage that is less than two years old).
+If all goes well, your passport will be stamped to show your new status as a U.S. lawful permanent resident (or a lawful conditional resident if you're immigrating based on a marriage that is less than two years old).
+You can now enjoy the benefits of long-term status in the United States, and start working your way toward qualifying for U.S. citizenship, if you wish.

 Your actual green card will be mailed to you some weeks later.